Comparing Type Systems for Deadlock Freedom: Introduction

-\item We show that \lcp and \Koba{1} coincide (\Cref{t:cppkoba}).
-Combined with \eqref{eq:hier}, this implies that there are deadlock-free session processes that cannot be typed by systems derived from the Curry-Howard interpretation of session types~\cite{CairesP10,DBLP:journals/mscs/CairesPT16,DBLP:conf/icfp/Wadler12}, but that can be admitted by the (indirect) approach of~\cite{DGS12}.
-This result is significant: it establishes the precise status of logically motivated systems (i.e., based on~\cite{CairesP10,DBLP:journals/mscs/CairesPT16,DBLP:conf/icfp/Wadler12}) with respect to previous disciplines, not based on Curry-Howard principles.
-Indeed, it formally confirms that linear logic interpretations of session types naturally induce the most basic form of concurrent cooperation (sharing of exactly one session), embodied as the principle of ``composition plus hiding'', a distinguishing feature of such interpretations.
+We show that \lcp and \muKoba coincide (\Cref{t:cppkoba}).
+This gives us a separation result: there are deadlock-free session processes that \emph{cannot} be typed by systems derived from the Curry-Howard interpretation of session types~\cite{CairesP10,DBLP:journals/mscs/CairesPT16,DBLP:conf/icfp/Wadler12}, but that are admitted as typable by the (indirect) approach of~\cite{CDM14,Dardha16}.